San Jose City College: Athletics

-San Jose City College is home to Jagsports.
-A $1.7 million capital improvements plan includes a new weight and fitness training complex which is open now to all students, and contains weight and cardiovascular equipment.
+San José City College is home to the Jaguars athletic program.
+A $1.7 million capital improvements plan includes a weight and fitness training complex open to all students, featuring weight and cardiovascular equipment.

-During the 1970s, SJCC was a major training hub for Olympic track and field athletes.
-Under the supervision of coach Bert Bonanno, Caitlyn Jenner (known as Bruce Jenner prior to her transition) trained eight hours per day at the track before he won the 1976 Olympic decathlon.
-Alumni Millard Hampton and Andre Phillips both won Olympic gold medals, with coaching assistance from Bobby Poynter who was a part of San Jose State University's "Speed City" track team, and was also their coach and teacher at Silver Creek High School (California).
-The throwing facilities, in particular, were home to gold medalist Mac Wilkins, Al Feuerbach and John Powell.
-All three became world record holders, Wilkins and Feuerbach setting their records at San Jose City College.
-Following Jenner's victory in Montreal, Bonanno created the Bruce Jenner Invitational, one of the top domestic meets for top-level athletes.
-It was an annual televised stop, equivalent with today's Prefontaine Classic.
-He also used Hampton and Phillips' names to create a local high school invitational.
+During the 1970s, SJCC was a prominent training hub for Olympic track and field athletes.
+Under the supervision of coach Bert Bonanno, Caitlyn Jenner (then competing as Bruce Jenner) trained at the track before winning the 1976 Olympic decathlon gold medal.
+Alumni Millard Hampton and Andre Phillips both won Olympic gold medals, with coaching assistance from Bobby Poynter, who was part of San José State University's "Speed City" track program and also served as their coach and teacher at Silver Creek High School (California).
+The throwing facilities were home to gold medalist Mac Wilkins, Al Feuerbach, and John Powell, all three of whom became world record holders; Wilkins and Feuerbach set their records at San José City College.
+Following Jenner's victory at the 1976 Montreal Olympics, Bonanno established the Bruce Jenner Invitational, an annually televised meet considered among the top domestic competitions for elite athletes, comparable in stature to today's Prefontaine Classic.
+Bonanno also created a local high school invitational honoring Hampton and Phillips.

-In 1984 and 1987, the San Jose City College track was host to the USA Outdoor Track and Field Championships.
+In 1984 and 1987, San José City College hosted the USA Outdoor Track and Field Championships.

-In February 2018, men's basketball head coach Percy Carr became the all-time winningest black head coach in college basketball history.
+In February 2018, men's basketball head coach Percy Carr reached 900 career wins, becoming the all-time winningest Black head coach in college basketball history.